seanslma/maki/Python/Conda/Build.md

 ```

 ## conda mambabuild
-`boa` has been deprecated in favor of `rattler‑build`, a substantially faster Rust-based alternative.
+`boa` has been deprecated in favor of `rattler‑build`, a substantially faster rust-based alternative.
 - https://github.com/conda/conda-build/issues/5351
 - `boa` appears to be a concluded project
 - latest conda >= 23.10.0 by default use `libmamba` solver so there is no need to use `conda mambabuild` that requires `boa`